WBAP-FM: Programming

 WBAP-AM-FM air both local and nationally syndicated shows.
 Weekdays begin with the WBAP Morning News anchored by Ernie Brown, Carla Marion and Hal Jay.
 That's followed by Casey Bartholomew in late mornings and Texas native James Parker in afternoon drive time.
 In early evenings, The Mark Levin Show from Westwood One airs.
 The Joe Pags Show, from Compass Media Networks, took over the late weekday evening time slot in February 2025.

-Weekends include syndicated programs from Chris Plante, Rich Valdés and Ben Ferguson, along with shows on money, cars, home improvement, real estate, hunting and the outdoors.
+Weekends include syndicated programs from Chris Plante, McGraw Milhaven and Ben Ferguson, along with shows on money, cars, home improvement, real estate, hunting and the outdoors.
 Paid brokered programming also airs.
 Most hours on weekdays start with local news at the top of the hour, while nights and weekends, an update from Fox News Radio is heard.

 WBAP is the flagship station of Westwood One's nationally syndicated overnight program Red Eye Radio (formerly Midnight Trucking Radio Network), that traces its roots to Bill Mack's overnight show from 1969.
-Hosts Eric Harley and Gary McNamara are heard live locally weeknights, with "Best Of" programs heard weekend overnights.
+Hosts Eric Harley and Gary McNamara are heard live locally weeknights, with "Best of" programs heard weekend overnights.

+HD Radio

+HD2

+The station's HD2 signal first launched in 2006 with an unbranded "New Adult Alternative" format.
+A year later, it changed to an all-90s format under the name "Energy 93.3" where it lasted for 2 years.
+On February 14, 2010, the HD2 signal switched to a simulcast of News/Talk sister station KLIF.

+After the KLIF simulcast moved to KSCS's HD2 slot in February 2013, the secondary subchannel was offline with no programming replacement until KLIF-FM reactivated its HD broadcasts in 2022 with a Classic Rock format syndicated by Westwood One.

+On December 15, 2025, WBAP-FM's HD2 subchannel changed their format from classic rock to classic country, branded as "Country Legends and Texas Classics 93.3 HD2".

+HD3

+The HD3 subchannel signed on in 2022 at the same time 93.3's HD broadcasts relaunched.
+Throughout its tenure, the subchannel aired a classic hits format syndicated by Westwood One.
+After WBAP-FM's HD2 signal changed to a classic country format, the HD3 slot went dark with no programming replacement.